Felixel42/bachelor-thesis/README.md

 * Authentication via the Ethereum Blockchain
 * Separate views for admin and customer
-* Hourly recording of smart meter readings and payment history.
+* Hourly recording of smart meter readings and payment history

 ## Goals